razvanstanga/varnish-caching-wordpress-plugin/readme.txt

 == Installation ==

+* You must install Varnish Cache on your server(s)
-Use the Varnish Cache configuration generator.
-Fill in the backends/ACLs then download your configuration files.
+* Go to the configuration generator.
+Fill in the backends/ACLs then download the configuration files
+* Use these configuration files to configure Varnish Cache server(s).
+Usualy the configuration files are in /etc/varnish.
+In most cases you must put the downloaded configuration files in /etc/varnish and restart Varnish Cache

 Or use the provided Varnish Cache configuration files located in /wp-content/plugins/vcaching/varnish-conf folder.

-You can also use the purge key method.
+You can also use the purge key method if you can't setup ACLs.
 You must fill in lib/purge.vcl the purge key.

 == Frequently Asked Questions ==